jasmohan-narula/import-gcal-event-to-gsheets/README.md

 # Description
 Import Google Calendar Entries and Events into Google Sheets for timekeeping via Apps Scripts.

-I've and improved this over the last 5 years.
+I've used and improved this approach over the last 5 years.

 ## Use Case
 I am working in a Company and I'm required to submit my timesheets in a software like HARVEST (https://www.getharvest.com/).
-In my timesheets usually I input how much time I wanted for which category.
+In my timesheets, usually I have to input how much time I worked on a project/task under a bucket(category).
 Now, my Manager wants me to add descriptions to my timesheets as well.

 My Manager and colleagues also want me to block my calendar (Google Calendar), if I don't want to be disturbed to focus on some task.
 My colleagues, managers and client schedule calls on a daily basis.
 My Manager also checks my calender to see if I had attended any calls.
 Sometimes, my colleagues deny having spent time with me on a task.

 I also add comments on my tickets on platforms like JIRA, Trello, etc. So that I don't forget what task I worked on, I used to log small notes in notes.

 At the end of the day/week, when I sit down to fill in my timesheets; tt's hard to keep track of everything and make things consistent.
 This takes additonal times if I want the timesheets to be detailed as well.

+If you log all the progress/issues of your work on Tickets on a daily basis and your calendar & timesheets are in Sync, it becomes easier for you to justify and trace back your work done to your Manager.

 ## Solution